Andyuks/CUDA_nn/README.md

 # CUDA_nn
-This repository contains the project thorugh which we aim to train a neural network.
+This repository contains the project thorugh which we aim to train a neural network using CUDA.